gnieh/fs2-data/.github/CONTRIBUTING.md

 There a several ways you can contribute to `fs2-data`:
  - You found a bug?
 You can [open an issue][open-issue].
- - If you have an idea, foudn something missing, or just a question, you can also [open an issue][open-issue].
+ - If you have an idea, found something missing, or just a question, you can also [open an issue][open-issue].
  - Code contributions are also welcome, you can [open a pull request][open-pr].
    - For coding conventions, please see below.
  - If something is broken or missing, or unclear in the documentation, you can propose a change by editing the page,